-• Raising the minimum age at which most civilians can retire without penalty from 55 to 62 and imposing a penalty of up to 38% for any civilian who retires prior to age 62.

-• Requiring ERS employees to continue contributing 3% of their salaries toward pension costs so long as they accumulate additional pension credits.

-• Increasing the minimum years of service required to draw a pension from 5 years to 10 years.

-• Capping the amount of overtime that can be considered in the calculation of pension benefits for civilians at \$15,000 per year, and for police and firefighters at 15% of non-overtime wages.
+- Raising the minimum age at which most civilians can retire without penalty from 55 to 62 and imposing a penalty of up to 38% for any civilian who retires prior to age 62. - Requiring ERS employees to continue contributing 3% of their salaries toward pension costs so long as they accumulate additional pension credits. - Increasing the minimum years of service required to draw a pension from 5 years to 10 years, which has been changed to 5 years as of April 9, 2022 (for both Tier V and Tier VI). - Capping the amount of overtime that can be considered in the calculation of pension benefits for civilians at \$15,000 per year, and for police and firefighters at 15% of non-overtime wages.